 Billy Hart, known to some as Jabali, is 73 years young today.
-I’ve appended below the full proceedings of a Blindfold Test he did with me six years ago.
-In 2012, Jazz Times gave me the opportunity to write a feature piece on the maestro; two years ago, I posted a review of his Steeplechase recording Sixty-Eight and included an excerpt from my liner notes for the 1997 Arabesque date, Oceans of Time.
+I’ve appended below the full proceedings of a Blindfold Test he did with me six years ago [and on Nov.
+29, 2019, pasted a feature piece that Jazz Times gave me the opportunity to write about the maestro in 2012.]
+I 2011, I posted a review of his Steeplechase recording Sixty-Eight and included an excerpt from my liner notes for Jabali’s 1997 Arabesque date, Oceans of Time.

 * * *

 1. Jimmy Cobb, “Green Dolphin Street” (from WEST OF FIFTH, Chesky, 2006) (Hank Jones, piano; Christian McBride, bass; Jimmy Cobb, drums)